CometVisu/CometVisu/DEVELOPMENT.md

 **Short version**

-Execute `npx qx compile --watch`, let your webserver serve the folder `compiled/source`, open the URL of you webserver in your browser and start to develop.
+Execute `npx qx compile --watch`, let your webserver serve the folder `compiled/source`, open the URL of your webserver in your browser and start to develop.
 If you need PHP support during development you can run a PHP server that serves the compiled source version of the cometvisu by executing `npm run source`.